 One Man’s Wilderness: An Alaskan Odyssey, In the Heart of the Sea: The Tragedy of the Whaleship Essex, and Endurance: Shackleton’s Incredible Voyage (Seth and Keats read this one as well).

-She read The Doll People series and loved them!
+Larkspur read The Doll People series last year and loved them!
 This was actually the most excited she has been about a series of books.

-I gave my sister, Abby, A Year with the Church Fathers for her birthday this year.
+I gave my sister, Abby, A Year with the Church Fathers for her birthday.

 For the kids, Dear Pope Francis is priceless.